-Weddings quotes are provided, and wedding rehearsals and weddings are scheduled and confirmed by the Conference & Events Office once a written request (See Wedding Inquiry Form) is received including the information listed below.
-Requests may be sent by e-mail, fax, postal service or use of the on-line request form located on the William Peace University website and should provide:
+Weddings quotes are provided, and wedding rehearsals and weddings are scheduled and confirmed by the Conference & Events Office once a written request is received including the information listed below.
+Requests may be sent online, or by e-mail, fax, or postal service.

 - the name of the requesting couple

 - the mailing address of the requestor

 - home telephone number, if different from cell phone number